-The linker accepts native objects and also MSIL objects that are compiled by using /clr, /clr:pure, or /clr:safe.
-When mixed objects in the same build are passed, the verifiability of the resulting output file is, by default, equal to the lowest level of verifiability of the input modules.
-For example, if you pass both a safe and a pure module to the linker, the output file will be pure.
-If you pass a native image and a mixed mode image (compiled by using /clr), the resulting image will be a mixed mode image.
+The linker accepts native objects as well as MSIL objects compiled with /clr, /clr:pure, or /clr:safe.
+When passing mixed objects in the same build, the verifiability of the resulting output file will, by default, be equal to the lowest level of verifiability of the input modules.
+For example, if you pass a safe and pure module to the linker, the output file will be pure.
+If you pass a native image and a mixed mode image (compiled with /clr), the resulting image will be a mixed mode image.

-You can use /CLRIMAGETYPE to specify a lower level of verifiability, if that is what you need.
+/CLRIMAGETYPE lets you specify a lower level of verifiability, if that is what you need.

-When an .exe that was compiled by using /clr or /clr:pure is run on a 64-bit operating system, the application is run under WOW64, which enables a 32-bit application to run on a 64-bit operating system.
-By default, an .exe that's compiled by using /clr:safe is run under the operating system's 64-bit support.
+When running an .exe that was compiled with /clr or /clr:pure on a 64-bit operating system, the application will be run under WOW64, which allows a 32-bit application to run on a 64-bit operating system.
+By default, an .exe compiled with /clr:safe will be run using the operating system's 64-bit support.
 However, it is possible that your safe application loads a 32-bit component.
 In that case, a safe image running under the operating system's 64-bit support will fail when it loads the 32-bit application.
-To ensure that a safe image continues to run when it loads a 32-bit component on a 64-bit operating system, use the /CLRIMAGETYPE:SAFE32BITPREFERRED option.
-If your code does not have to run on ARM platforms, you can specify the /CLRIMAGETYPE:PURE option to change the metadata (.corflags), marking it to be run under WOW64 (and substituting your own entry symbol):
+To ensure that a safe image continues to run when it loads a 32-bit on a 64-bit operating system, you must use thelinker option to change the metadata (.corflags), marking it to be run under WOW64 (and substituting your own entry symbol):

 cl /clr:safe t.cpp /link /clrimagetype:pure /entry:?main@@$$HYMHXZ /subsystem:console

-For information about how to determine the CLR image type of a file, see /CLRHEADER.
+For information on how to determine the CLR image type of a file, see.

 To set this linker option in the Visual Studio development environment